con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > nges 'byung sna tshogs las 'byung ba/ /
 > 'byung ba chen po rgyu gcig po/ /

-Not coming back, not turning back, rhino,
+Not coming back, not turning 'round, rhino,
 The leader of the *pratyekabuddha*s,[^51-1]
 Gone forth by going forth in different ways,
 The single cause of all great elements, (51)